 The SEC has no deadline for these rules, so it is unlikely they will be issued soon.

 Exchange Act Triggers

-These provisions do not depend on rulemaking to be effective, so a number of companies no longer have SEC reporting obligations.
-But SEC rulemaking is needed to address how some of the changes are to be implemented and establish some safe harbors for record holder determinations.
-The SEC has not yet proposed these rules.
+These provisions are effective immediately, but SEC rulemaking will address how some of the changes are implemented and establish some safe harbors for record holder determinations.

 Ward and Smith, P.A. provides a multi-specialty approach to the representation of technology companies and their officers, directors, employees, and investors.
 Knox Proctor concentrates his practice on representing financial institutions and other businesses in securities, regulatory, contractual, and other business matters.
 Comments or questions may be sent to him at firstname.lastname@example.org.

 This article is not intended to give, and should not be relied upon for, legal advice in any particular circumstance or fact situation.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of legal counsel.